Thursday, October 17, 2024

 In addition to Sacred Scripture, Catholics can resort to intercessors, like the Blessed Virgin Mary and pray the Holy Rosary.

-or pray to the patron saint of the particular ailment.
+They can also pray to the patron saint of the particular ailment.
 Catholics are encouraged to pray the Divine Office, also known as The Liturgy of the Hours several times daily.
 The Liturgy of the Hours, like many other forms of the canonical hours, consists primarily of psalms supplemented by hymns, readings, and other prayers and antiphons prayed at fixed prayer times.
 Together with the Mass, it constitutes the public prayer of the church.

 And perhaps most importantly, there are the Holy hours - the Roman Catholic devotional tradition of spending an hour in Eucharistic Adoration in the presence of the Blessed Sacrament.